 - Pipe the dough onto a parchment-lined baking sheet into rings, rosettes, or “S” shapes.
 Press nuts like almonds or walnuts into some, if desired.

 - Allow to cool completely, then decorate with melted chocolate.
-Optionally sprinkle with crushed nuts or shredded coconut.
+Optionally sprinkle with crushed nuts or shredded coconut or other toppings of choice.

 This post contains affiliate links.
 I may earn a small commission if you purchase through them, at no extra cost to you.